D3PLOT2HDF5

 Call d3plot2hdf5 --help to obtain a list of possible command line options.

-On Windows just open D3PLOT2HDF5.msi to install the installation process.
+On Windows just open d3plot2hdf5-X.Y.Z.msi to start the installation process.

 About d3plot2hdf5